MicroFocus/universal-discovery-cmdb-samples/README.md

 **Important:**
 - In a classic version of UCMDB, make sure you add **/rest-api** to the beginning of the URL, so that it becomes **/rest-api/authenticate**.
 - In a suite version, make sure you add **/ucmdb-server/rest-api** to the beginning of the URL, so that it becomes **/ucmdb-server/rest-api/authenticate**.

-  For SMAX suite, a further root context **/cms** needs to be added, which results in **/cms/ucmdb-server/rest-api/authenticate**.

 ## Set up the sample project